Java-CDS-club/LegAlgorithms/graphics/graphics.md

-Graphic illustrations of some results (England won Sweden.
-So, in the name of that victory. :) )
+Graphic illustrations of some results